MatrixBlake/MatrixBlake.github.io/_pages/about.md

 My research interests include graph neural networks for text classification, knowledge graphs, abusive language detection, and, like everyone else recently, large language models :)

+Since I've graduated from USYD and may lose uni email account at any time, you may have to reach me through my personal email blakewkz[AT]gmail[DOT]com to reach me instead of my uni email.

 Pulications
 ======